mhirai-bit/QllamaTalk/README.md

    The crash is not consistently reproducible with the same text, so the cause remains uncertain.

 ## Future Plans
-1. Support iOS and Android
+1. Support Android
+2. Support iOS with remote inference
 2. Support embedded Linux environments
 3. Add voice input and output functionality